Last updated on June 10th, 2021 at 11:57 pm

 However, the cost of obtaining a copyright or trademark in the first place is not free.
 Typically these fees range from $225-400, depending on where you register and what type of protection you want.
 You may also have to factor in legal fees as well.

-The 7 Main Benefits of Brand Registry
+The 7 Main Benefits of the Amazon Brand Registry Program

 - Access A+ Content: Quite possibly the best perk of the program, A+ Content (formerly Enhanced Brand Content) is a feature that allows you to add visually appealing text and images to your product description.
 Ultimately, it gives your listing a much more professional look.
 It’s not uncommon for sellers to report that their conversion rate doubles after implementing A+ Content!
+This is a great way to improve the search engine optimization (SEO) of your product listings.

 - Product Video: once approved, you’ll be able to upload a video that will appear at the end of your listing’s product image reel.
 This is a fantastic way to show your product and tell your brand story, and help skyrocket your conversion rate.

 - Sponsored Brand Ads: these are the headline ads that display at the top of search results.
 If they click on your logo, they will be taken to your store.
-If they click on products, they will be taken to that specific product’s listing.
+If they click on products, they will be taken to that specific product’s detail page.
 These function the same way as Amazon PPC (i.e. you will only pay once a customer clicks on your ad).

 - Understand Your Customers: data is king, which is why you need to understand as much as you can about your customers as possible to maximize sales.
 Brand Analytics collects customer search and purchase data to help you improve your business operations.
 There’s a ton of info that this provides, including search terms your customers use to find your product (which you can then put into a PPC campaign), market basket analysis